 Be sure to also visit Cat Street Market, a popular antique and flea market, to find some unique souvenirs to take home.
 If you're an art enthusiast, then you'll love the street art in SoHo too.

-There’s a lot to do in Hong Kong!
+There's a lot to do in Hong Kong, whether you're visiting the city with your family or alone!
 By following my 72 hours in Hong Kong itinerary, you should be able to see everything it has to offer.

 Whether you love shopping and dining, partying, cultural sites, or a combination of them all, Hong Kong is the perfect place for an exciting getaway.